 I don't have to travel far from my home town of Brighton to see wildlife.
 The city itself hosts giant starling murmurations, which gather over Brighton Pier every afternoon in winter.
 Roe deer can be seen on the South Downs and Fallow deer roam forests on the High Weald.

 All of my photos are of wild animals living freely.
 You won't find any images from deer parks, game farms, reflection pools and commercial bait stations here.
-Accessing baited wild animals converts nature into a "product", in which entitled marketing characters pay for "results" to further their "brand" on social media and in competitions.
-Under neo-liberalism, wildlife, just like healthcare and housing has become another privatised commodity to be bought and sold to the highest bidder.
-I relish a challenge and deer parks would not be as rewarding to me as stalking elusive wild animals capable of evading the Eurasian Lynx.
-A second issue is the technical quality of simulated wildlife photography is so high, that it has raised the benchmark of acceptability.
+Photographing baited wild animals transforms the natural world into just another resource, to be exploited by marketing characters, who pay to further their 'brand' in a commercial and/or social setting.
+Under neo-liberal capitalism, wildlife has become yet another privatised commodity to be bought and sold to the highest bidder.
+Customers can, for example, pay to photograph kingfishers diving into a baited tank of fish or book sessions photographing wild creatures enticed to move around in artificially created settings.
+There is no fieldwork or subject knowledge going on in this type of inauthentic setting, just rows of white middle class people sitting down, pressing buttons.
+A major issue is the technical quality of simulated wildlife photography is so high, that it has raised the benchmark of acceptability.
 Genuine wildlife photographers cannot compete, as everyone now demands better and better shots based on the unnaturally high standards they've seen before.
 But there is so much more to wildlife photography than photographic skill.
 The holistic experience of being alone in the forest and accepting uncertainty feels much more authentic than the idea of turning up at Richmond Park and taking bags of photos without either the deer or photographer breaking sweat.
 If I go home at the end of the day empty handed, tough.
 That's the way it's meant to be.
 No-one is entitled to photographs of wild animals.